shk9-official/KnowledgeVault/Docker/05-Docker compose/Docker compose.md

 - Automatically adds all services in the compose file (the specified application) to a dedicated network bridge.
 	- Each container can talk to other using service/image name.
 	- In Docker compose v1, all containers, including those outside the compose file are added to the default network bridge.
-- `depends-on` can be added to specify starting order to resolve dependencies to other containers.
+- `depends_on` can be added to specify starting order to resolve dependencies to other containers.
 - Docker stacks and swarms work from v3 onwards.

 ![dockercomposenetworking.png](Attachments/dockercomposenetworking.png)